wely/DevCamp/HOL/dotnet/12-IoTHub-ACI/README.md

     using Microsoft.Azure.Devices.Common.Exceptions;
     ```

-1. Inside the Program Class add the following:
+1. Inside the Program Class add the following.
+Replace the `<IoT Hub Connection String>` placeholder with your IoT Hub Connection string:

     ```csharp
     static RegistryManager registryManager;